-I have explored many approaches to object making to get at my desire for this conglomeration of painting and sculpture.
-In so doing, my work with inflatable sculptures has been the most satisfying.
-I find the inflatable form compelling, as it exists in two states: both as flaccid skin (painting) and taut volume (sculpture).
-I think of the polarities of form within these objects as metaphors for the fragility and strength of our bodies: breathing - inhale/exhale; aging – taught/wrinkled skin; posturing - body signals as signs of strength/ weakness; and sexuality - flaccid/erect organs.
-In addition I am interested in how the body can activate the inflatable sculpture (performance), and how the 'prop' abstracts and extends the body holding it.
-I think of the scale and weight of the object when carried as a reference to a turtle carrying it's home or to Atlas carrying the world: a metaphor for the responsibilities we bear.
+I have explored many approaches to get at my desire for this conglomeration.
+In so doing, my work with inflatables has been the most satisfying.
+I find the inflatable form compelling, as it exists in two states: both as flaccid skin and taut volume.
+I think of the polarities of form within these objects as metaphors for our bodies: inhaling/exhaling; taut/wrinkled skin; flaccid/erect organs etc. In addition I am interested in how a body can activate sculpture, and how the ÔpropÕ abstracts and extends that body.
+I think of the scale and weight of the object when carried as a reference to a turtle carrying itÕs home or to Atlas carrying the world: a metaphor for the responsibilities we bear.
 So labor, ritual, endurance, and humor are also important components in my work.

 Chicago Tribune, See It Now

 ArtNews, EXPO CHICAGO 2015, Matt Morris